unode/deep-learning-intro/_episodes/02-keras.md

 > ## Training and Test sets
 >
-> Using the information above, clean the dataset and split
-> it into a training and test set.
+> Take a look at the training and test set we created.
 > - How many samples do the training and test sets have?
 > - Is the training set well balanced?
 >